Teemulis/teemulis.github.io/README.md

 # Teemulis
-Hello, 👋 Welcome to Teemulis!
+Hello, 👋 welcome to Teemulis!